-New York City has seemingly endless things to do for visitors, whether you are looking for cultural activities, interested in architecture, or just here to soak it all in, there’s really something for every taste.
+Ah, New York City.
+When I lived in Boston, I made the five-hour drive numerous times (shoutout to inexpensive Chinatown buses).
+The city never gets old, and I love its infectious energy.
+There are seemingly endless things to do for visitors, whether you are looking for cultural activities, interested in architecture, or just here to soak it all in.
 Though be warned this is a trip you cannot wing.
 Knowing where to go takes careful pre-trip planning, and the best way to approach the city is to dedicate each day to a different area.
-Creating a New York itinerary for 4 days is an ideal length of time that will give you a solid introduction to this city that always surprises no matter how many times you come back.
+Here’s a New York itinerary for 4 days, which is an ideal length of time to immerse yourself in different sections of the city.

 Back on land, head to Battery Park City, the waterfront pathway that stretches along the Hudson River, and offers another vantage point of the Statue of Liberty and the water.